zefrenchwan/nodz/README.md

 ### Next features (working on it)

+* gexf PARTIAL import and export.
+Just enough to create data visualizations of graphs, **this is not a gexf library with all gexf features**
 * walkthroughs

 ### Features to implement one day

-* gexf import and export
+* graph features: connected component, graph diameter, etc
 * neo4j import and export
 * observability: observer over nodes to detect changes (node creation, deletion, or links changes.
 Even, for some nodes, changes of states)